grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/13 Session recording - HAR support.md

 * You may have no ability to impact the performance of the third-party service
 * The load test may violate the terms of service contract that you have with the provider.

-There are at least three options to skip third-party requests in your k6 script.
+You have two options to skip third-party requests in your k6 script.

 1 - Edit the auto-generate k6 script and remove one by one the requests to third-party services.

-2 -  Use the **--only** and **--skip** options of the **k6 convert** command.

-**--only**

-*This option allows you to supply a comma-separated list of domains which are the only ones you want to fetch things from within your k6 test.
-This means that k6 will filter out any requests that go to domains other than these.*

-**--skip**

-The inverse of **--only**.
-This option allows you to specify some domains that you want to exclude *from the k6 test, meaning that the generated k6 script will not contain any requests for this domain.*

-3 - Download a HAR file with only requests to the selected domains.
+2 - Download a HAR file with only requests to the selected domains.

 In Chrome, you can use the DevTools Network Filter to select only particular domains.
 The Filter input accepts a Regex to match multiple domains.

-    `/k6.io|cloudfront.net/`
+    `/loadimpact.com|cloudfront.net/`

 ![Save HAR filter domain using regex](./images/session_recorder_filter_domain.png)